 Birds Directive Reporting

 Reporting obligations under the Birds Directive, are set out in Article 12.
 Every six years each Member State must report on the implementation of the Directive.

 Initially, Birds Directive Reports were required every three years.
-The the UK completed nine reporting rounds under this reporting cycle, covering the period between 1983 and 2007.
-However, the reporting cycles of the two Nature Directives were not synchronised, making it difficult to get an overview of implementation in the broad sense.
-In 2011, Member States and the Commission agreed that Article 12 Report for the Birds Directive should become more similar, in terms of format and timing, to the Article 17 Report for the Habitats Directive.
+The UK completed nine reporting rounds under this reporting cycle, covering the period between 1983 and 2007.
+However, the reporting cycles of the two Nature Directives were not synchronised, making it difficult to analyse the results of both Directives' reports simultaneously and to get a broader overview of implementation.
+In 2011, Member States and the Commission agreed that the Article 12 Report on the Birds Directive should become more similar, in terms of format and timing, to the Article 17 Report on the Habitats Directive.

-The 10th Article 12 report (2008–2012) is the first following the new format and six-year reporting cycle and allows for the simultaneous analysis of the results of both Directives’ reports at both national and EU levels.
+The 10th Article 12 report (2008–2012) was the first following the new format and six-year reporting cycle and allowed for the simultaneous analysis of the results of both Directives’ reports at both national and EU levels.